stephenbrutch/Thesis-codes-and-documentation/README.md

       - The input sizes are described in the paper.
 However I will put it briefly here for simplification: for the CNN,RNN requires input shape of n, 1000, 5 and for SkLearn models and dense NN requires input shape of n, 5000.
 Also dont forget to normalize the data as usaul.

 3 - For explanation see paper lol

+## 11 - Simulink Model

+1 - Pilot model with Cessna 172.
+The base is from the previous student who used UKF model however since I didnt need that I got rid of the UKF stuff/commented them out in the Simulink.